India's Nuclear Sector Liberalization and Policy Evolution: UPSC Current Affairs Story Arc

 Current Status

-As of January 22, 2026, the focus has shifted to the 'fabrication' stage, with the nuclear establishment fast-tracking indigenous Light Water Reactors (LWRs) to serve the newly opened private market.
+As of February 17, 2026, the focus remains on the 'fabrication' stage, with the nuclear establishment fast-tracking indigenous Light Water Reactors (LWRs) to serve the newly opened private market.
+The SHANTI Act 2025, modernizing the legal framework, has come into force.
+Exploration of thorium-based reactors is also underway.

 Likely Next

-Issuance of first licenses to private entities for SMR (Small Modular Reactor) construction; international tenders for indigenous LWR components.
+Issuance of first licenses to private entities for SMR (Small Modular Reactor) construction; international tenders for indigenous LWR components; further developments in thorium reactor technology.

 Wildcards